 Here’s my list of dog groups and which classes they’d be best suited for in Dungeons & Dragons based on my own opinion and experiences.
 Agree?
 Disagree?
 Let us know in the comments below!

 Rangers in Dungeons & Dragons are described as warriors who use martial prowess and nature magic to combat threats.
-This reminds me of herding dogs, who work beside their owners.
-And they way they can control livestock is, as far as I’m concerned, magical.
+This reminds me of herding dogs, who work beside their humans.
+And they way they can guide livestock is, as far as I’m concerned, magical.

-They also have to be healthy and active to keep up with their charges and owners, so the herding dog group gets the ranger class!
+They also have to be healthy and active to keep up with their charges and humans, so the herding dog group gets the ranger class!

-Hound Group Dogs Would Make The Best Rogues & Bards
+Hound Dogs Would Make The Best Rogues & Bards

 If you’ve ever had a hound dog, you know two things: they’re sneaky, but they’re also loud!
 So this gives the Hound Group a special double classification as either a Rogue or a Bard.